MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/search-response.md

 The `queryExpansions` field contains a list of [Query](../reference/response-objects.md#query) objects.
 The `text` field contains the expanded query that you display in your UX (the `displayText` field contains the expansion term).
 Make `text` clickable by using the URL in `webSearchUrl` or `searchLink`.
 Use `webSearchUrl` to send the user to Bing's Image search results.
 If you provide your own results page experience, use `searchLink` to get new image search results using the expanded query string.

 ## Using pivot queries

 If Bing can segment the user’s query, the response includes the `pivotSuggestions` field, which is a list of [Pivot](../reference/response-objects.md#pivot) objects.
 Each **Pivot** object contains one of the segments from the user’s query (see the `pivot` field).
-For example, if the user's query is *black cocktail dresses*, the pivots are *black*, *coctail*, and *dress*.
+For example, if the user's query is *black cocktail dresses*, the pivots are *black*, *cocktail*, and *dress*.
 Basically, Bing replaces each pivot word in the user's query with another term.
 The following list contains some of the query suggestions for the *black* pivot.

 - **Short** Cocktail Dresses
 - **Red** Cocktail Dresses